-- 1. mRPAS requirements -mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
-Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC. - 2.
-RPAS CAR requirements -There are no special CAR restrictions on RPAS models operating under 400'AGL.
-All RPAS operating over 400' or under the MAAC SFOC must conform to the MAAC Manufacturer Declaration/Safety Assurance provision. - 3.
-Club/Site/Event requirements All IC powered models must be muffled and checked for excessive loudness.
-No model louder than 95db measured at 3ft, is permitted. - 4.
+- 1. mRPAS requirements mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
+Compliance with MAAC safety code meets those requirements. . mRPAS at advertised events must comply with the MAAC Event SFOC. - 2.
+RPAS CAR requirements There are no restrictions on RPAS operating below 400'agl or weighing less than 25kgs.
+All RPAS operating over 400'agl must conform to the MAAC Manufacturer Declaration/Safety Assurance provision. - 3.
+Club/Site/Event requirements None - 4.
 MAAC Add-on requirements RPAS operated over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
 All event visitors must be briefed to ensure compliance with these requirements.

-RPAS Pilot/operator qualifications or requirements
+RPAS pilot/operator qualifications or requirements

-- 1. mRPAS requirements. mRPAS do not require an RPAS operators' certificate however are regulated under CAR900.06 and part VI of the CAR.
+- 1. mRPAS requirements mRPAS do not require an RPAS operators' certificate however are regulated under CAR 900.06 and part VI of the CAR.
 Except for Advertised Events, there are no MAAC or CAR age restrictions on mRPAS flight. - 2.
-RPAS Pilot CAR requirements All RPAS pilots using this site must have BASIC RPAS certification for operation under 400'agl.
-Operation over 400'agl requires an Advanced Certificate. - 3.
-Club/Site/Event requirements.
-This site recommends all mRPAS/RPAS Pilots have MAAC Wings, however its use is not mandatory.
-There are no other qualification requirements for other modelling categories. - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.
+RPAS Pilot CAR requirements.
+All RPAS pilots using this site must have BASIC or Advanced (choose) RPAS certification. - 3.
+Club/Site/Event requirements.- None. - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document

-CREW qualifications or requirements.
+Crew qualifications or requirements

 - 1. mRPAS requirements mRPAS do not normally require crew under the CAR. - 2.
-RPAS CAR requirements A Visual Observer is required for over 400'agl. - 3.
-Club/Site/Event requirements Spotters shall be used at any time there are 4 or more pilots stations in operation,.
-Helper and mechanic use are up to each individual member to decide. - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.
+RPAS CAR requirements The VO may be any responsible person who has been briefed on the site procedures.
+MAAC members are preferred - 3.
+Club/Site/Event requirements None - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document